Transport of Dangerous Goods by Road (ADR General)

 How is the ADR enforced in Ireland?

-The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations (S.I.
-No. 349 of 2011) enforce ADR 2011 in Ireland.
+The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2017 enforce ADR 2015 in Ireland.
 These regulations are based on the provisions outlined in the Annexes.

 What do the regulations apply to?